 - Do not include addresses, phone numbers or email addresses.

 We include the name of each secretary at the end of each column.
-Please print or type your name as you would like it to appear in the magazine at the bottom of each submission of your class notes.
+Please print or type your name as you would like it to appear in the magazine at the bottom of each submission of your class notes, followed by the email address you use for collecting class news.